MartinvonBerg/simple-lightbox-fslight/readme.md

 ### 3.4.0

 - Update of fslightbox.js (basic, free version) to 3.7.5. and pro to 3.8.7.
-- Test with WP 7.02.
+- Test with WP 7.0.2.
 Updated files for PHPUnit-Tests.
 All Tests ran OK.
 Updated for PHPStan LVL 8 (with some minor errors)
-- Update Default Plugin Settings and a JSON Validator for the updated Scheme
+- Update Default Plugin Settings and a JSON Validator for the updated Scheme which will show an error message in Admin
 - Review and Update Pre-Post-installer and add backup / restore for ZIP-Plugin-Files install path.
 Test with local site.

 ### 3.3.0